Time management

 And yet I’ve definitely had days when I might as well have sat in front of a TV all day—days at the end of which, if I asked myself what I got done that day, the answer would have been: basically, nothing.
 I feel bad after these days too, but nothing like as bad as I’d feel if I spent the whole day on the sofa watching TV.
 If I spent a whole day watching TV I’d feel like I was descending into perdition.
 But the same alarms don’t go off on the days when I get nothing done, because I’m doing stuff that seems, superficially, like real work.
 Dealing with email, for example.
 You do it sitting at a desk.
 It’s not fun.
 So it must be work.

-4 Advanced: autoblackmail-based time-discounting management
+5 Advanced: Autoblackmail-based time-discounting management

 Weaponise your social guilt and loss aversion for personal gain!
 Use other biases against the time management bias.

-Welcome to the world of Goal setting apps.
+Welcome to the world of goal-setting apps.

-• stickk provides basic commitment contracts
+• stickk offers basic commitment contracts

 • Make a weekly Pact to exercise more or eat healthier.
 Set what you’ll pay other Pact members if you don’t reach it.